sybetjeh/portfolio/content/index.md

 ---
 # **Who am I**

 Hey there!
-I'm Sybe, a customer support specialist with a knack for experimenting with servers.
+I'm Max, a customer support specialist with a knack for experimenting with servers.
 I have a passion for helping users and ensuring they have the best experience possible.
 I enjoy diving into server configurations and testing new setups to improve efficiency and performance.
 My goal is to provide top-notch support while continuously exploring innovative solutions in the world of servers.

 # **Technology**
 ::container